stoolap/stoolap-go/docs/_docs/architecture/transaction-isolation.md

 ## Concurrency Control

-Stoolap uses optimistic concurrency control:
+Stoolap uses optimistic concurrency control with lock-free design:

-1. Transactions proceed without acquiring locks for reading
+1. Transactions proceed without acquiring any locks
+2. Multiple writers can work concurrently on different rows
-2. At commit time, the system checks for conflicts
+3. At commit time, the system checks for write-write conflicts
-3. If a conflict is detected, the transaction is aborted
+4. If a conflict is detected, the transaction is aborted

 ### Write-Write Conflict Detection